jupiterbak/Alteryx-LLM-Connect/README.md

 1. Download the ConnectLLM.yxi file from the releases page
 2. Double-click the .yxi file to install it in Alteryx Designer
 3. Restart Alteryx Designer to complete the installation
+4. Set up your API keys as environment variables

 ## Usage

 1. Drag the ConnectLLM tool from the tool palette onto your Alteryx workflow
+2. Connect your input data stream to the tool
-2. Configure the tool settings:
+3. Configure the tool settings:
    - Select the LLM provider and model from the extensive list of 1000+ supported options across 20+ platforms
    - Set inference parameters (temperature, max tokens, etc.)
    - Choose between live API calls or simulation mode
    - Configure caching options to optimize API usage
-3. Connect your input data stream to the tool
 4. Run your workflow to generate batch completions

 ## Configuration

 ConnectLLM allows you to customize various settings:

-- LLM Provider: Choose from 1000+ supported providers and models across 20+ platforms, including OpenAI, Microsoft Azure, Google (Gemini and Vertex AI), Mistral AI, AWS Bedrock, IBM, and more
+- LLM Provider: Choose from 1000+ supported models across 20+ platforms, including OpenAI, Microsoft Azure, Google (Gemini and Vertex AI), Mistral AI, AWS Bedrock, IBM, and more
 - Model Selection: Pick the specific model for your task from a wide range of options
 - Inference Parameters: Adjust settings like temperature, max tokens, and top_p
+- Batch inference: Process multiple records in a single API call
-- API Configuration: Set API keys and endpoints for your chosen provider
+- API Configuration: Set API keys and endpoints for your chosen provider as environment variables
 - Simulation Mode: Enable/disable mocking for testing purposes
 - Caching: Configure caching settings to reduce API calls and costs
 - Language: Select the input and output language for your completions